SA Made and Owned: locals for locals

 Food SA has been working with members for the last four months to compile a SA Made and Owned database, which now includes thousands of individual products.
 The database will help retailers actively support local producers at the product level, and will also help manufacturers to connect with retailers to grow their business.

-“Having easy access to reliable information makes this a simple process for retailers and helps consumers when these products stand out on the shelf.”
+“Having easy access to reliable information makes this a simple process for retailers.
+It also helps consumers when these products stand out on the shelf.”

 SA Made and Owned is now being rolled out with Drakes Supermarkets, a large South Australian independent supermarket chain.